Mr. M. King

 I grew up in Standon and attended Ralph Sadleir school during the years of 1986-1990, although it was a little bit different then!!
 Having obtained a qualification as a chartered accountant, and then spending a number of years working abroad in Australia, I returned to my roots and now live once again in Standon.

-I have four children, my youngest two are at Roger de Clare, with my eldest two are at Ralph Sadleir, so I have a personal interest in the Rib Valley Schools consortium, and having been through the system myself I am a great advocate of the three tier system.
+I have four children, my youngest two are at Ralph Sadleir and my oldest two are at Freman College so I have a personal interest in the Rib Valley Schools consortium, and having been through the system myself I am a great advocate of the three tier system.

 My personal interests include playing netball, travelling abroad and socialising with friends and family.